 Battery-electric is not the only option on the road to zero-emissions trucks.
 Jim Park and John Zelasko of FEV North America explore the powertrain technologies likely to power tomorrow's fleets.

 Wireless electronic truck inspections could revolutionize the harvesting of data from commercial vehicles.
 But there’s infrastructure to consider, and cost, and fleet sensitivity to sharing proprietary data.
-Steve Vaughn of PrePass shares his thoughts on what this could mean for the industry.
+Steve Vaughn of PrePass shares his thoughts on what this could mean for the industry in this audio podcast episode of HDT's Leadership Insights.

-Matt Srnec, Thermo King’s lead electrical systems engineer, discusses benefits and barriers to standardizing electric TRU and e-PTO technology, and the efforts underway to standardize to those technologies.
+Matt Srnec, Thermo King’s lead electrical systems engineer, discusses benefits and barriers to standardizing electric TRU and e-PTO technology, and the efforts underway to standardize to those technologies, in this audio Leadership Insights podcast.

 A University of Arkansas study suggests electronic logging devices may be responsible for increases in risky driving behavior and crashes among single truck owner-operators and small fleets.
 Andrew Balthrop of Sam M. Walton College of Business has the details on this episode of HDT Talks Trucking.